MicrosoftDocs/windows-itpro-docs/windows/client-management/azure-active-directory-integration-with-mdm.md

 ### Use Microsoft Graph API

-The following sample REST API call illustrates how an MDM can use the Microsoft Graph API to report compliance status of a device being managed by it.
+The following sample REST API call illustrates how an MDM can use the Microsoft Graph API to report compliance status of a managed device.

 > [!NOTE]
 > This API is only applicable for approved MDM apps on Windows devices.